 Platelet Rich Plasma (PRP):A newer procedure for treatment of hair loss, performed in the doctor's office.
 PRP involves taking a small sample of blood, processing it to isolated certain cells (platelets), and re-injecting this solution into the patient's scalp.
 PRP is minimally invasive, generally painless, takes under an hour to complete, and can be effective in both men and women.
 Although research on PRP is still ongoing it is thought to promote hair re-growth via release of growth factors from the platelet cells.
 Other treatments such as injection of stem cells, or stromal vascular fraction may promote hair growth via a similar mechanism.

-Low-Level-Laser Therapy (LLLT):Also known as Low-Level-Light Therapy, Photobiomodulation Therapy, cold laser therapy, or laser hair therapy, LLLT is a effective, safe, and versatile, treatment for pattern hair loss in both men and women.
-Uniquely, LLLT does not involve drugs or surgery, is not associated with any serious averse side effects, can be used by both men and women, and can be used in combination with all other hair-loss treatments.
-More than 12 clinical trials, 300 research papers have been conducted on LLLT and there are more than 25 brands selling LLLT devices for hair growth.
+Low-Level-Laser Therapy (LLLT):Also known as Low-Level-Light Therapy, Photobiomodulation Therapy, cold laser therapy, or laser hair therapy.
+LLLT is an effective, safe, and versatile treatment for pattern hair loss in both men and women.
+Uniquely, LLLT does not involve drugs or surgery, is not associated with any serious adverse side effects, and can be used in combination with all other hair-loss treatments.
+More than 12 clinical trials and 300 research papers have been conducted on LLLT’s benefits, and there are more than 25 brands selling LLLT devices for hair growth.
 This makes LLLT the most studied and well-proven hair loss treatment in the world.
-Almost all medical hair loss professionals use Laser hair therapy as a indispensable component of their treatment plan.
+Many medical hair loss professionals use laser hair therapy as an indispensable component of their treatment plan.